ssbc/ssb-buttwoo-spec/README.md

 ## Validation

 A butt2 message MUST conform to the following rules:
- - Value must be an bipf encoded array of 8 elements:
+ - Metadata must be an bipf encoded array of 8 elements:
    - a [ssb-bfe] encoded author
    - a [ssb-bfe] encoded parent message id
    - a sequence that starts with 1 and increases by 1 for each message